 “Why are we scared to try new things?
 Why haven’t we got more places for tea, coffee and cake in our parks?
 It would help my family stay there longer when it’s a cold day.”

-There must be a million stories out there – we want to gather hundreds of them from our residents, from a wide range of backgrounds – different ethnicities, nationalities, faith groups, young and old, LGBT, those with disabilities.
+There must be a million more stories out there – we want to gather as many as we can from our residents, from a wide range of backgrounds – different ethnicities, nationalities, faith groups, young and old, LGBT, those with disabilities.
 Give us your memories, the good bits and the bad bits, your hopes, fears and dreams.
 Only then will we be able build a future for our parks that reflects what our City wants.
 We want to hear the good and the bad – don’t hold back!

-Because we have to write a plan that brings all of this together and will shape the future of our green spaces for the next 25 years we need people to want that plan, to protect it and to govern it going forward.
+We have written a plan that brings all of this together and will shape the future of our green spaces for the next 25 years we need people to want that plan, to protect it and to govern it going forward.
 It’s called “The City of Nature” Plan.
-We want to ensure there is environmental justice for the 1.1 million plus people living in Birmingham over those years and into the future, tell us your earth stories so we know what you want and continue to shape this work.
+We want to ensure there is environmental justice for the 1.1 million plus people living in Birmingham over the next 25 years and into the future, tell us your earth stories so we know what you want and continue to shape this work.
 Here is the plan so far, including some of the Earth Stories we gathered:

 For more information please email us on Futureparks@bosf.org.uk or you can use the contact form below: